Yayoi Kusama: Early life: 1929–1949

 Yayoi Kusama was born on 22 March 1929 in Matsumoto, Nagano.
 Born into a family of merchants who owned a plant nursery and seed farm, Kusama began drawing pictures of pumpkins in elementary school and created artwork she saw from hallucinations, works of which would later define her career.
 Her mother was not supportive of her creative endeavors; Kusama would rush to finish her art because her mother would take it away to discourage her.
-Her mother was physically abusive, and Kusama remembers her father as "the type who would play around, who would womanize a lot".
-The artist says that her mother would often send her to spy on her father's extramarital affairs, which instilled within her a lifelong contempt for sexuality, particularly the male's lower body and the phallus: "I don't like sex.
+Her mother was physically abusive, and she remembers her father as "the type who would play around, who would womanize a lot".
+She said her mother would often send her to spy on her father's extramarital affairs, which instilled within her a lifelong contempt for sexuality, particularly the male's lower body and the phallus: "I don't like sex.
 I had an obsession with sex.
 When I was a child, my father had lovers and I experienced seeing him.
 My mother sent me to spy on him.
-I didn't want to have sex with anyone for years [...]
+I didn't want to have sex with anyone for years ...
 The sexual obsession and fear of sex sit side by side in me."
 Her traumatic childhood, including her fantastic visions, can be said to be the origin of her artistic style.

 When Kusama was ten years old, she began to experience vivid hallucinations which she has described as "flashes of light, auras, or dense fields of dots".
 These hallucinations included flowers that spoke to Kusama, and patterns in fabric that she stared at coming to life, multiplying, and engulfing or expunging her, a process which she has carried into her artistic career and which she calls "self-obliteration".
 Kusama's art became her escape from her family and her own mind when she began to have hallucinations.
 She was reportedly fascinated by the smooth white stones covering the bed of the river near her family home, which she cites as another of the seminal influences behind her lasting fixation on dots.

 When Kusama was 13, she was sent to work in a military factory where she was tasked with sewing and fabricating parachutes for the Japanese army, then embroiled in World War II.
 Discussing her time in the factory, she says that she spent her adolescence "in closed darkness" although she could always hear the air-raid alerts going off and see American B-29s flying overhead in broad daylight.
 Her childhood was greatly influenced by the events of the war, and she claims that it was during this period that she began to value notions of personal and creative freedom.
 She attended Arigasaki High School.

 She went on to study Nihonga painting at the Kyoto Municipal School of Arts and Crafts in 1948.
 Frustrated with this distinctly Japanese style, she became interested in the European and American avant-garde, staging several solo exhibitions of her paintings in Matsumoto and Tokyo in the 1950s.